ISS-SOA/hw_fizzbuzz/README.md

 => [1, 2, 4]
 ```

+Take a look at the tests written for you in `fizzbuzz_spec.rb`.
 While coding, run automated tests on your code from command line, in the directory with all the files:
 ```
 $ bundle install
 (only need to run this once; bundle should report success)

 $ ruby fizzbuzz_spec.rb
 ```
-You should see all tests pass if you have successfully finished your assignment.
+The tests should fail as you are developing your function.
+But you should see the tests start to pass while you are successfully developing this assignment.

+## 3. Coding Practices

+Let's put together all the good programming practices that we discussed in class:

+- **REPL**: Use `irb`/`pry` to try each step as you are coding
+- **Tests**: continuously test your code as you write it
+- **Idiomatic code**:
+  - “No more for loops!”: use functional idioms for iteration (map/reduce/select/each/etc.)
+  - make sure your code has no `rubocop` violations (ask us about any unusual violations)
+- **Readability**: ask others to review your code or suggest improvements – even publicly on our class Slack!